urmastalimaa/reactive-visualizer/README.md

 The user interfaces requests an observable from the user.
 The observable is created using a builder.
 The observable cannot at this time contain any *real* asynchronous calls.
-The observable will be evalued and run through virtual time scheduler and the values from each operator will be collected.
+The observable will be evaluated and run through virtual time scheduler and the values from each operator will be collected.
 Overwriting any of the existing Rx functions is avoided.